RESEARCH STARTER

 The continents ride the plates that compose the outer layer of Earth’s surface.
 These plates move and carry the continents with them.
 The theory of plate tectonics is the unifying theory of the geological sciences and can explain much about the origin of Earth.
 Earthquakes are caused by the movement of one plate boundary past another; volcanoes occur when molten rock from a plate diving under another plate rises and flows onto the surface.

 The magnetic field of a planet provides insight into its interior.
-It is known already that it is too hot in Earth's interior for its field to be caused by a permanent magnet.
+It is known already that it is too hot in Earth’s interior for its field to be caused by a permanent magnet.
 A molten metallic core generates the magnetic field by a dynamo effect.
-The Moon, Mercury, and Mars have a low-level field because they are "dead" worlds, with little internal activity that could produce a magnetic field.
+The Moon and Mars have a low-level field because they are “geologically dead” worlds, with little internal activity that could produce a magnetic field.
 They have only the remains of a field stored in their magnetized rock.

 Jupiter and Saturn have a relatively small metallic core, which could not provide the planets’ high-level field.
 The key lies in the high pressures of the interior that compress liquid hydrogen into its metallic form; this material provides the necessary dynamo action that leads to a large magnetic field.

 As one looks at the magnetic fields of the planets, one can see that there is a variety of orientations with respect to the spin axis of the planet.
-The Moon, Venus, Mercury, and Mars are of no concern, since their fields are weak.
-Earth's field is tipped 15 degrees from the geographic North Pole.
+The Moon and Mars are of no concern, since their fields are weak while Mercury has a weak but active magnetic field, and Venus has an induced magnetic environment rather than a global intrinsic field.
+Earth’s field is tipped 9 degrees from the geographic North Pole.
 The recording of the field position of several million years leads one to conclude that, on the average, the pole is located at the geographic pole.
-The difference between the field and the spin axis is believed to be caused by the change in the outer core's rotation.
+The difference between the field and the spin axis is believed to be caused by the change in the outer core’s rotation.
 The fields of Jupiter and Saturn are not tipped very much, which is not surprising since little will change the rotation of these large planets.
-Uranus and Neptune have fields about the same strength as Earth's, but they are tipped at large angles.
+Uranus and Neptune have weaker and highly asymmetric magnetic fields that are tilted at large angles.
 Uranus is an unusual planet; its axis of rotation is tilted by 98 degrees.
-It appears to be "rolling" around the sun on its side.
+It appears to be “rolling” around the sun on its side.
 The field is tipped 60 degrees to the spin axis.
 The possibility exists that Uranus was hit by a massive object billions of years ago, which knocked it on its side; however, the core where the field originates was less affected by the collision.
-Neptune's field is inclined by 50 degrees.
-The difference may be caused by a rare event that may have happened billions of years ago: Pluto was once Neptune's satellite.
+Neptune’s field is inclined by 50 degrees.
+The difference was once suggested to be caused by a rare event that may have happened billions of years ago where Pluto was once Neptune’s satellite; however, modern data suggests the tilt is actually caused by the magnetic field originating in a shallow, ‘slushy’ shell of ices.

-This possibility would explain the strange orbits of Neptune's two larger moons--Triton and Nereid--and the odd orbital behavior of Pluto.
-Pluto has the most elliptical orbit of the planets; from 1979 to 1999, Pluto will be closer to the sun than Neptune.
+This possibility would explain the strange orbits of Neptune’s two larger moons—Triton and Nereid—and the odd orbital behavior of Pluto, however, while these events reshaped the satellite system, scientists now believe Neptune’s tilted magnetic field is caused by its internal ‘slushy’ structure rather than this ancient disruption.
+Pluto has the most elliptical orbit of the planets; from 1979 to 1999, Pluto was closer to the sun than Neptune.

 Context

-William Gilbert (1544-1603) wrote DE MAGNETE (1600), in which he concluded that Earth acts as a magnetized sphere of lodestone.
-With the development of batteries in the early 1800's, scientists could control electrical current.
+William Gilbert (1544–1603) wrote De Magnete (1600), in which he concluded that Earth acts as a magnetized sphere of lodestone.
+With the development of batteries in the early 1800s, scientists could control electrical current.
 Up to this time, scientists thought that magnetism and electricity were two separate entities.
-In 1820, Hans Christian Orsted (1777-1851) discovered that the flow of electrons produces a magnetic field.
+In 1820, Hans Christian Ørsted (1777–1851) discovered that the flow of electrons produces a magnetic field.
 Other scientists discovered that a moving conductor generates an electrical current.
 These developments led to the invention of electrical generators and motors.
-In the late nineteenth century, James Clerk Maxwell (1831-1879) discovered that electricity and magnetism are interrelated and are responsible for all the electromagnetic spectrum from radio waves to γ rays.
+In the late nineteenth century, James Clerk Maxwell (1831–1879) discovered that electricity and magnetism are interrelated and are responsible for all the electromagnetic spectrum from radio waves to γ rays.

 Scientists continue to send spacecraft to the planets and the Moon to discover their magnetic characteristics.
-Orbiter probes will be sent to other planets to engage in the long-term investigation of the planetary magnetic fields.
+Orbiter probes are used to conduct long-term investigation of the planetary magnetic fields.
 Thus, scientists will refine their knowledge of the sources of magnetic fields and the interiors of the planets.

 Principal terms